sagemath/trac_to_gh/Issue 8551.md

 CC:  @wdjoyner

-the gap version 4.4.10 is hardwired there, and few other things are wrong, e.g no SPKG.txt A new version with these fixes installs and on Sage >=4.3.3, can be found here: http://sage.math.washington.edu/home/dima/packages/ace-5.0.p1.spkg
+the gap version 4.4.10 is hardwired there, and few other things are wrong, e.g no SPKG.txt

+A new version, with these fixes installs and runs on Sage >=4.3.3, can be found here: http://sage.math.washington.edu/home/dima/packages/ace-5.0.p1.spkg

+license status unclear, waiting for a reply from upstream

 Issue created by migration from https://trac.sagemath.org/ticket/8551